Smallibs/pilin/README.md

     }
 ```

-Note: the `Comprehension` uses Kotlin continuation.
+Note: the `Comprehension` uses Kotlin coroutine suspension.
 Then each operation should be executed thanks to
-the destructured operation or the explicit bind call.
-Otherwise the effect is not executed.
+the destructured operation, or the explicit bind call.
+Otherwise, the effect is not executed.

 Of course the applicative can be used in this case: